A preconditioned boundary value method for advection-diffusion equations with half Laplacian via spectrum doubling: Preliminaries

 where

 Other approaches include the rectangle rule by Kree \cite{compute_hilbert_2} and a piecewise–linear interpolation method proposed by Bilato et al. \cite{compute_hilbert_3}, which yields a simple $O(N \log N)$ algorithm for the Hilbert transform by exploiting an antisymmetric Toeplitz matrix representation and the discrete trigonometric transform.
+In the special case where $f$ is periodic with period $2L$, the pseudospectral method with FFT can be directly employed to evaluate $\mathcal{H}(f)(x)$ \cite{compute_hilbert_4}, namely: